-What Can a Handyman Do in Wausau, Wisconsin?
+What Can a Handyman Do Without a License in Wausau, Wisconsin?

 In Wisconsin, there is no single statewide “general contractor license” for a handyman doing general repairs, but you must comply with (1) state trade licensing (electrical/plumbing/HVAC) when those scopes are involved, (2) Wisconsin Dwelling Contractor credentialing when you contract for 1–2 family dwelling work and you are not working under an exempt category, and (3) local permits/inspections.
 In Wausau (Marathon County), you should also verify city contractor registration, building permit requirements, and whether your business activity triggers a local license/registration before advertising or pulling permits.